 Deadpan Snarker: Newton gradually morphs into one in the face of the absurdities he's subjected to.

 Deconstruction: Agnes is a deconstruction of oracular characters in general.
-On the one hand, we see that she's always right, but sometimes her predictions are oddly specific (don't buye Betamacks), too ahead of their time (jogging helps people to live longer), centered on her relatives in the future (she predicted for 1963-11-22 that a house in a small English city would break down, but doesn't mention the assassination of John F. Kennedy on the same day — one of her relatives might be in that city at that day, but apparently, none of them wanted to go to Dallas), and she didn't bother to order her predictions or explain them in detail.
+On the one hand, we see that she's always right, but sometimes her predictions are oddly specific (don't buye Betamacks), too ahead of their time (jogging helps people to live longer), centered on her relatives in the future (she predicted for 1963-11-22 that a house in a small English city would fall down, but doesn't mention the assassination of John F. Kennedy on the same day — one of her relatives might have been near that house on that day, but apparently, none of them wanted to go to Dallas), and she didn't bother to order her predictions or explain them in detail.
 On the other hand, she uses her power to successfully Write Back to the Future (and also to prevent people who deliver said message snooping), and since she can predict everything, this includes knowing when Anathema will read a specific prophecy — so it always fits.

 Determined Defeatist: At one point, when things are at their bleakest, he thinks he might as well drink himself senseless while he waits for the world to end.
 Instead, he drives at top speed to Tadfield to prevent the Apocalypse.
 In a burning car.
 That he's holding together through sheer Heroic Resolve.